maxim-saplin/flutter_python_starter/README.md

    NumberSortingServiceClient(getClientChannel())
    ```

-  3. For iOS, to let the app connect to remote gRPC server, in ios/Runner/Info.plist add this
+  3. For iOS, to let the app connect to remote gRPC server, in ios/Runner/Info.plist add this:
-    ```XML
+    ```xml
     <key>NSAppTransportSecurity</key>
     <dict>
         <key>NSAllowsLocalNetworking</key>